omussell/homelab/index.md

     and its only job is to serve internal names to Unbound.

     Zones can be signed with the OpenDNSSEC tool.
-Private keys associated with DNSSEC signing are secured using HSM's (hardware security modules).
+Private keys associated with DNSSEC signing are secured using HSMs (hardware security modules).
     This can be done using OpenHSM for testing, however, in production a real HSM would be used.